w3c/wai-about-wai/_about/groups/eowg/participate.md

 We especially encourage contributions on open issues and resources-in-progress.
 You are welcome to comment on other EOWG resources, although we might not be able to address your comments right away.
 - To see open issues and resources-in-progress: **Read [Work for this Week]( https://www.w3.org/WAI/EO/wiki/EOWG_Meetings#Work_for_this_week), messages to the EOWG mailing list**, and surveys.
 (You can see the results of surveys, although not access the surveys themselves.
 To see the results, add “/results” to the end of the URL.)
 - We prefer comments in GitHub.
-You can comments on existing issues; opne new issues; fork and edit, and submit pull requests; etc. Links to GitHub are at the bottom of each resource page.<br>Alternatively, you can send comments to the EOWG mailing list.
+You can comment on existing issues; open new issues; fork and edit, and submit pull requests; etc. Links to GitHub are at the bottom of each resource page.<br>Alternatively, you can send comments to the EOWG mailing list.

 ## Subscribing to the mailing list {#mail}

 The [EOWG mailing list archives](http://lists.w3.org/Archives/Public/w3c-wai-eo/) are publicly available and can be read by anyone.
 Subscribing to the EOWG mailing list is open to anyone who wants to follow the work of the group.
-Subscribing to the mailing list does not make you an active participant; however, it does allow you to comment and contribute through the mailing list.
+Subscribing to the mailing list does not make you an active participant.

 To subscribe to the EOWG mailing list: